nikitin-p/darevskia-pericentromere-analysis/README.md

 ```

 ### Options
-Without options, the pipeline will start from pre-assembled contigs included in this repository.
+Without optional arguments, the pipeline will start from pre-assembled contigs included in this repository.

 * `--from_fastq` Start the pipeline from raw reads.
 The reads in the `fastq` format will be downloaded automatically from SRA.
 By deafult, the FastQC analysis and read trimming will be performed.